MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-access-blob-storage-using-key-vault-with-python.md

 ## Next steps

-This quickstart used the Azure CLI or Powershell to create secure communication between your function app, key vault, and storage blob.
-The Python Azure SDK was used to retrieve a secret from key vault, then extract the raw file data in Azure Storage.
-In the next article, this function is expanded to include transforming and loading the extracted data into a relational database within Azure.
+This quickstart showed you how to use Azure CLI/Powershell to create secure access between a serverless function, key vault, and storage blob.
+You also learned how to use the Python Azure SDK to retrieve the secret from the key vault to securely extract the raw file data from Azure Storage.
+In the following article, we can expand this function to include transforming and loading the extracted data into an Azure relational database.